swdevelop24/Algo_Study/README.md

 3) Watch neetcode video solutions

-4) Discuss problems on Friday live meeting on the study group live server Compare your solutions with others and provide suggestions if possible
+4) Discuss problems on Friday live meeting on the study group live server.
+   Compare your solutions with others and provide suggestions if possible

-5) Read a summary on the group notion page
+6) Read a summary on the group notion page.